About Kanchenjunga Circuit Trek

 - Favorite Herbal Tea or decaf coffee (optional)

 - Eagle Creek or large Zip Lock bags for packing loose items (optional)

 - Any prescription medications you require (in their original containers)

-Kanchenjunga Trek Nepal provides trekkers to discover the unspoiled and wilderness trail.
-This region is enhanced with culturally along with nature which is still out of touch with the modern world.
-Therefore, you’ll feel the entirely different world with an incredible local life and untouched natural marvels.
+Kanchenjunga Trek Nepal provides trekkers to discover the unspoiled wilderness trail.
+This region is enhanced culturally along with nature which is still out of touch with the modern world.
+Therefore, you’ll feel an entirely different world with incredible local life and untouched natural marvels.

 Nepal Sanctuary Treks has been organizing and arranging customize trekking since 1998.
 We have a team of well-experienced and skilled trekking guides, cooks, and porters to make your trip successful.